MindSphere Gateway¶

 Authentication and Authorization¶

-Authentication and authorization for WebSocket connections is based on the same mechanisms as for HTTP requests.
-Web sessions are used between client and MindSphere Gateway, while Bearer access tokens are used for internally forwarded requests.
-After establishing a WebSocket connection however, the HTTP session and access token are no longer attached in the communication between the web client and the server, because WebSocket messages do not have a header part.
+Authentication and authorization for WebSocket connections are based on the same mechanisms as for HTTP requests.
+Web sessions are used between the client and the Industrial IoT Gateway, while Bearer access tokens are used for internally forwarded requests.
+After establishing a WebSocket connection, the HTTP session and access token are no longer attached to the communication between the web client and the server because WebSocket messages do not have a header part.

 If the HTTP session expires or the user of the web client logs out, the session and consequently the WebSocket connection will be closed.

-MindSphere Gateway will keep the HTTP session alive internally, if there is traffic on the WebSocket connection.
+Industrial IoT Gateway will keep the HTTP session alive internally if there is traffic on the WebSocket connection.

 Supported WebSocket Protocols¶

-MindSphere Gateway does not restrict the protocols used on top of WebSockets.
-This allows two applications (communicating through MindSphere Gateway using WebSockets) to freely choose their "language", with the premise that both support the same protocol.
-MindSphere Gateway forwards every WebSocket message as binary, without interfering with the chosen protocol.
+Industrial IoT Gateway will not restrict the protocols used on top of WebSockets.
+This allows two applications (communicating through the Industrial IoT Gateway using WebSockets) to freely choose their "language", with the premise that both support the same protocol.
+Industrial IoT Gateway forwards every WebSocket message as binary without interfering with the chosen protocol.
 For example, the following protocols can be used: STOMP, Socket.IO, MQTT, or custom protocols *.

 WebSocket Connection Details¶